ExtremeFLOW/neko/doc/pages/user-guide/statistics-guide.md

 The statistics module in Neko computes the temporal average of a wide range of fields.

-In the following page we use the following convetion for a field
+In this page we use the following convention for a field
 - \f$ u \f$, the instantaneous field.
 - \f$ \langle u \rangle_t \f$, the temporal average of \f$ u \f$.
 - \f$ u = \langle u \rangle + u' \f$, the Reynolds decomposition of \f$ u \f$, where \f$ u' \f$ is the fluctuation of \f$ u \f$ around the mean field.